MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/protect-sensitive-messages-and-documents-by-using-irm-in-office.md

 With AD RMS on Windows Server 2008, Windows Server 2008 R2, and Windows Server 2012, users can share rights-protected documents between companies that have a federated trust relationship.
 For more information, see [Active Directory Rights Management Services Overview](https://go.microsoft.com/fwlink/p/?LinkId=183052) and [Federating AD RMS](https://go.microsoft.com/fwlink/p/?LinkId=183053).
 With Azure RMS, the ability to securely collaborate between organizations is built-in and doesn't require you to complete any special configuration.

-While the ability to create and consume protected emails in Outlook 2016 does not require any special configuration in the email server, Exchange Server 2013 offers additional IRM-protected email functionality including RMS protection for Unified Messaging voice mail messages and Microsoft Outlook protection rules that can automatically apply IRM-protection to messages in Outlook 2016 before they leave the Microsoft Outlook client.
+While the ability to create and consume protected emails in Outlook 2016 does not require any special configuration in the email server, Exchange Server 2016 offers additional IRM-protected email functionality including RMS protection for Unified Messaging voice mail messages and Microsoft Outlook protection rules that can automatically apply IRM-protection to messages in Outlook 2016 before they leave the Microsoft Outlook client.
 Additionally, enabling IRM integration in Exchange Server allows users to create and consume protected emails in Outlook Web App and in Exchange ActiveSync IRM-enabled mobile devices.
-For more information, see [What's New in Exchange 2013](https://go.microsoft.com/fwlink/p/?LinkId=267585) and [Understanding Information Rights Management](https://go.microsoft.com/fwlink/p/?LinkId=183063).
+For more information, [Information Rights Management in Exchange 2016](https://go.microsoft.com/fwlink/p/?LinkId=183063).

+<a name="BKMK_SettingUpIRM"> </a>

 ## Setting up IRM for Office 2016
-<a name="BKMK_SettingUpIRM"> </a>

 Applying IRM permissions to documents or email messages requires the following: